augustash/ash_core/README.md

 This extension adds core functionality that supports August Ash's common development efforts.
-The main feature is the addition of quick access to August Ash support channels within the administration area and a more robust maintenance mode.
+The main feature is the addition of quick access to August Ash support channels within the administration area.

 Installation
 ------------